Super Buster Bros.: Gameplay

-The object of the game is to use a gun to pop bubbles that bounce around the screen.
+The object of the game is to take the role as Buster (P1) or Kutch (P2) to use their guns to pop bubbles that bounce around the screen.
 There are two different modes: Panic mode and Arcade mode.
 Similarly to Asteroids, when a player pops a bubble, it splits into two smaller bubbles.
 Sufficiently small bubbles simply vaporize when popped.
 Occasionally, monsters walk or fly on to the screen.
-When the player character touches a monster, they die.
+When the player character touches the bubble or the timer reaches zero, they die.
 Monsters can also pop bubbles.
 Although the arcade game and the PlayStation version included in Buster Bros.
 Collection allow two players to play simultaneously, the Super NES version only has one player mode.
 Powerups are found by popping certain bubbles, shooting boxes, or shooting certain unmarked spots in the level.
 The gun power-ups cannot be used in conjunction with each other.

 Panic mode

 In this mode, the player faces a rain of bubbles.
 The default weapon is the bubble shot and cannot be changed at any time.
 Every time a bubble is popped, a rainbow bar at the bottom is slowly filled.
 Filling the bar all the way causes the player to advance to the next level.
 As more bubbles are popped, the remaining and incoming bubbles move faster.

 There is also one special type of bubble that appears rarely.
 The bubble can appear at any random time, and has a clock image engraved.
 Whenever the bubble bounces, the engraving changes to a star, and when the bubble bounces again, the engraving changes back to a clock.
 Popping the bubble when the clock engraving is present causes all bubbles to stop movement completely for 9 seconds, while popping the bubble when the star engraving is present causes all bubbles to be popped and the game screen gets cleared, filling the rainbow bar with every pop made from the bubbles that are being destroyed.

 Panic mode is beaten when the player reaches level 99, fills the rainbow bar and destroys any remaining bubbles on the screen (after the bar is filled and level 99 is reached, no new bubbles appear).
 The ending of the game is different in panic mode than in Arcade mode.